-On the day of their ride, customers are required to:
+On the day of the ride, customers are required to:

-- Make a note of their confirmed pick-up time
+- Make a note of their confirmed pick-up window

-- Carry sufficient medication or supplies in case of a delay
+- Riders must carry sufficient medication and supplies in case of a delay

-- Refrain from giving gifts or gratuities to the drivers
+- Riders must refrain from giving gifts or gratuities to the drivers

 Drivers may assist you with any items you bring, but they are not required to do so.